karios-os/docs/docs/kubernetes/index.rst

 **Step 3.2.4: Join Control Plane Node**

-- SSH into control plane node:
+- Using the Terminal SSH into control plane node:

 .. code-block:: bash